DECronin/liri-node-app/README.md

 ### Problem / Concept:
 This Application's purpose is similar to Google's Siri in the sense of taking in a command (from a terminol's comand-line instead of speech/voice-recognition) and acting apropriately upon the command.

+##### _This is orgoinized with a Switch-Statement taking in the command to send the apropriate url-choice with a function to log.txt each command with it's result_

 #### Instructions:
 1) Open GitBash or your preferance of Terminol
 2) Navigate to this Repo's Directory